 I have mentioned what on-page SEO means in brief, earlier in this post.
 Now, I’m going to explain a few important yet actionable tips that you can follow yourself without much technical knowledge of SEO.

 1. Keyword Research

-It’s the most important step in optimizing the web pages.
-Whether you have business selling products & services or not, market research and especially keyword research is something you can’t ignore.
+It’s the most important step in optimizing web pages.
+Whether you have a business selling products & services or not, market research and especially keyword research is something you can’t ignore.

-Find the keywords that people are searching, and your competitors are ranking above you.
+Find the keywords that people are searching for, and your competitors are ranking above you.

 Understanding short-tail/broad vs. long-tail/narrow keywords is also beneficial.
 According to the search volume and competition, you should use appropriate keywords for your website.